-The Minister, after consultation with the cabinet members responsible for safety and security, correctional services, social development and health and the National Director of Public Prosecutions, may make regulations regarding-

-- (a) any matter which is required or permitted by this Act to be prescribed by regulation; - (b) the inter-sectoral implementation of this Act; and - (c) any other matter which is necessary or expedient to be prescribed in order to achieve or promote the objects of this Act.
+- (1) The Minister, after consultation with the cabinet members responsible for safety and security, correctional services, social development and health and the National Director of Public Prosecutions, may make regulations regarding- - (a) any matter which is required or permitted by this Act to be prescribed by regulation; - (b) the inter-sectoral implementation of this Act; and - (c) any other matter which is necessary or expedient to be prescribed in order to achieve or promote the objects of this Act. - (2) The Minister may make regulations regarding the procedure to be followed in respect of the applications referred to in section 51(2A) of this Act.